How is Zeffy free?

 • Support test

-These nonprofits have a close governance like private foundations and are usually considered hybrids.
+This charitable organization has a close governance like private foundations and is usually considered hybrid.
 Tax deductibility on individual donations to these nonprofits is limited to 50% of an individual donor's adjusted gross income.

 3. Churches and Religious Organizations

-Churches, religious schools, and other religious organizations are eligible for a 501(c)(3) tax-exempt status.
+Organizations such as churches, religious schools, and other organizations are eligible to apply for 501(c)(3) tax-exempt status.

-Churches and religious organizations do not require formal recognition or have to file annual tax returns while submitting a 501(c)(3) application.
+Churches and religious organizations do not require formal recognition or must file annual tax returns while submitting a 501(c)(3) application.

-Church groups do not need to formalize their 501(c)(3) designations but they must fulfill the exact requirements as other charitable organizations.
+Church groups do not need to formalize their 501(c)(3) designations but must fulfill the exact requirements of other charitable organizations.

 Apart from the purpose approved by the Internal Revenue Service, a charitable organization must fulfill other requirements to be credited as a 501(c)(3).

-• A charitable organization must not serve any private interests to acquire tax exemption under section 501(c)(3).
-This includes the interests off:
+A charitable organization must not serve any private interests to acquire tax exemption under section 501(c)(3).
+This includes the interests of:

 • Founders